 When you consider other items like a car, it is always cheaper to buy than it is to rent, so is this true of residential property and in a city like Dubai?
 Many external factors could impact whether it is going to be cheaper for you to buy or rent a property in this city, and irrespective of location, the property cycle plays a massive part in this decision as well.

 The Role Of The Property Cycle

 Factors beyond our control as purchasers dedicate the ‘health’ of the property market.
 When it’s in peak health or a ‘boom’ excellent prices are paid to secure a property.
 In the boom phase of the property cycle, vendors sell to achieve maximum sales price value.
 It’s a ‘seller’s market’, and real estate agents are busy.
 Property can be cheaper to rent than to buy in the boom part of the cycle.

 A bust or ‘bottom’ of the market is the lowest point where confidence is at rock bottom.
-Sellers only sell if they have to, as this is a ‘buyer’s market’ where property purchasers can buy a property for below market value and secure instant equity so this is a busy time for property investors while real estate agents are hunting for work now there are fewer properties for sale.
+Sellers only sell if they have to when it is a ‘buyer’s market’.
+Property purchasers can buy a property for below market value and secure instant equity, so this is a busy time for property investors while real estate agents are hunting for work now there are fewer properties for sale.